Destroying democracy from within

 The same principle operates at the level of political parties.
 A political party which operates in a manner prejudicial to the integrity of Pakistan can be declared illegal by the federal government.
 However, under Article 17 of the constitution, the federal government must submit a reference to this effect directly to the Supreme Court.
 No such reference has been filed till date.
 The deputy speaker’s ruling is therefore also illegal because it usurps the role of the federal government and the Supreme Court of Pakistan.

-There is a good reason why the Constitution reserves such judgments for the courts and does not leave them to partisan politicians.
+There is good reason why the constitution reserves such judgments for the courts and does not leave them to partisan politicians.
 If today, the entire opposition can be disenfranchised on the basis of one man’s suspicions of treason, then tomorrow the entire opposition can be disenfranchised on the basis of different suspicions.
-No parliamentary system can work in such a manner.
+No parliamentary system can work in such manner.

 The argument that Article 69 prevents the Supreme Court from overruling the deputy speaker is equally feeble.
 Article 69 is expressly limited to “irregularities of procedure.”
 Disenfranchising the entire opposition on the basis of unverified allegations is not an “irregularity of procedure.”
 It is a travesty.
 In any event, there are multiple judgments stating that courts may intervene on substantive grounds.